PODBasis#

 plot_residual_energy

-Plot the residual singular value energy.
+Plot the residual singular value energy as a function of the basis size.

 plot_svdval_decay